 Permanent birth control is a standard method for preventing pregnancy, estimated as the choice among one-third of all women.
 While most women are happy with their choice to not keep up with temporary methods, it’s still a decision that should be carefully considered.

 Here are some questions to consider when deciding if you are finished with having children:

 If you are sure that your family is complete, there are other factors to think about in terms of birth control itself, including:

-There are two types of permanent birth control, also called sterilization.
-They are surgical and non-surgical.
-Neither method requires the use of hormones and will not interfere with menstrual cycles or sex drive.
-With both methods, you will continue to produce eggs, but they will never meet with your partner’s sperm for fertilization.
+There is a permanent birth control, also called sterilization.
+This method does not require the use of hormones and will not interfere with menstrual cycles or sex drive.
+With this method, you will continue to produce eggs, but they will never meet with your partner’s sperm for fertilization.

 At Jenkins Obstetrics, Gynecology & Reproductive Medicine in Houston, Texas, we understand that the choice of permanent birth control is a big step that requires careful consideration.
 We’ll help you every step of the way by providing information, answering your questions, and offering compassionate care.
 To schedule a consultation, please call us today at 855-346-8610.